collapsed-stacks/startups/questions/7751/how-to-live-with-big-competitors.md

 - posted by: [Paparazzi](https://stackexchange.com/users/300272/paparazzi) on 2015-11-08
 - score: 6

-<p>I would not call it a checklist but you need to have a realistic projection of income and cost.
-Can the project be profitable?   </p>
+I would not call it a checklist but you need to have a realistic projection of income and cost.
+Can the project be profitable?

-<p>If it will not take a lot of money to finish the project and test the market then maybe proceed. </p>
+If it will not take a lot of money to finish the project and test the market then maybe proceed.

-<p>If you are talking companies as in plural and you cannot differentiate yourself as better in some aspects then you are going to have an uphill battle at best.  </p>
+If you are talking companies as in plural and you cannot differentiate yourself as better in some aspects then you are going to have an uphill battle at best.

-<p>If your only defense is to price yourself lower then back to can you be profitable?</p>
+If your only defense is to price yourself lower then back to can you be profitable?

-<p>If you need to get more funding or take on debt then think twice.
-If this is a project you are funding with other projects then again be realistic about the cost and revenue projections. </p>
+If you need to get more funding or take on debt then think twice.
+If this is a project you are funding with other projects then again be realistic about the cost and revenue projections.

-<p>I congratulate you for being aware of the market.
-There are so many people that go with project based on an idea and spend a lot of money to take to market with zero market analysis and get crushed.</p>
+I congratulate you for being aware of the market.
+There are so many people that go with project based on an idea and spend a lot of money to take to market with zero market analysis and get crushed.

 ## Answer 7754